Cookies help us deliver our services.

 How to Get to Mito:

-• Limited Express trains from Tokyo Station reach Mito Station in around 1 hour and 20 minutes.
+• By train: Limited Express trains from Tokyo Station reach Mito Station in around 1 hour and 20 minutes.
 This journey is covered by the Japan Rail Pass.

 It may seem odd to describe the second largest city in Japan as off the beaten track.
 Yet Yokohama is frequently overlooked, especially as a day trip from Tokyo, with people tending to visit the likes of Kamakura or Nikko instead.